Frequently Asked Questions

 Does the project include media other than recorded interviews?

 Yes!
-Contribute your zine about transitioning, your spoken word piece about the first time you had sex, your video about transitioning.
+Contribute your zine about coming out, your spoken word piece about the first time you had sex, your video about transitioning.
 Send it all to email@example.com

 Why do you want to interview me?